SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Studying the Inner-working of SeedGNN

-Then, we study the percolation process in sparse graphs.
+Then, we study the matching process in \emph{sparse} graphs.
 We fix a pair of correlated \ER graphs with $n=50$, $p=0.1$, $s=0.8$ and $\theta = 0.1$.
-Then, we also index the node from 0 to 49 in the descending order of the node degree in the parent graph $G_0$.
-In \prettyref{fig:matrixsparse}, we show the similarity matrix $Y_l$ in each layer of our SeedGNN and the witness matrix in each iteration using the 1-hop and 2-hop algorithms.
-We observe that the 1-hop algorithm almost fails completely because there are very few 1-hop witnesses even for true pairs.
-Further, the 2-hop algorithm iteratively matches nodes with degree from high to low because the high-degree nodes may have more 2-hop witnesses.
-The first layer of SeedGNN almost can not find reliable new seeds, which is also due to few 1-hop witnesses.
-For higher layers, SeedGNN uses the witness-like information at higher hops and automatically avoids using the 1-hop witnesses.
-The better matching performance of SeedGNN demonstrates that SeedGNN may extract more valuable features or learn a more effective way to use witness information than the 2-hop algorithm in sparse graphs.
+Then, we also index the nodes from 0 to 49 in the descending order of the node degree in the parent graph $\mathcal{G}_0$.
+In \prettyref{fig:matrixsparse}, we show the similarity matrix $Y_l$ in each layer of our SeedGNN, and compare it with the witness matrix in each iteration using either the 1-hop or 2-hop algorithm.
+In contrast to \prettyref{fig:matrixdense}, in this case, we observe that the similarity matrices provided by SeedGNN are more similar to the witness matrices of the iterative 2-hop algorithm than those of the iterative 1-hop algorithm.
+Specifically, since the graphs are sparse, there are very few 1-hop witnesses even for true pairs.
+Thus, the 1-hop algorithm almost fails completely (see \prettyref{fig:ERmatrixsparse1} --- \prettyref{fig:ERmatrixsparse6}).
+On the contrary, the 2-hop witnesses from the initial seeds are much more reliable (see \prettyref{fig:ERmatrixsparse2hop1}).
+As a result, the iterative 2-hop algorithm produces much better results (see \prettyref{fig:ERmatrixsparse2hop1} --- \prettyref{fig:ERmatrixsparse2hop3}).
+By comparing \prettyref{fig:ERmatrixsparsegnn2} with \prettyref{fig:ERmatrixsparse2} and \prettyref{fig:ERmatrixsparse2hop1}, we can observe that the second layer of SeedGNN produces a similarity matrix that is closer to the witness matrix of the 2-hop algorithm than that of the 1-hop algorithm.
+Thus, we can infer that, for these sparse graphs in which the confidence levels of new seeds are low, SeedGNN utilizes 2-hop witness-like information from the initial seeds, and avoids using 1-hop witnesses based on these new seeds.

-The above results demonstrate that SeedGNN can adaptively choose the appropriate features for different types of graphs.
-Further, the way that SeedGNN uses the features is more effective than the 1-hop or 2-hop algorithms.